JoeYerardi/data-utilities/README.md

 process_emissions.py

 This Python script was written to take a text file converted from a PDF listing emissions estimates from the San Diego Air Pollution Control District and process it into a clean, comma-separated text file.

+mapzen_geocoder.py

+This Python script was written to take a comma-separated text file of addresses and geocode them using Mapzen's geocoding service.